sabrierley/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Sarah Brierley is an Assistant Professor of Political Science at the London School of Economics and Political Science.
+I am an Assistant Professor of Political Science at the London School of Economics and Political Science.

 I work in the field of comparative politics, with a regional focus on Sub-Saharan Africa.
 My research investigates state development, political corruption and party politics in new democracies.
 In my book project, I ask why bureaucrats engage in corruption on behalf of politicians.
 I argue that public servants do so when politicians retain discretionary control over their careers.
 Methodologically, I combine data from surveys and experiments, with analysis of administrative data, and qualitative information from in-depth interviews.